Comparing of Genocea Biosciences Inc. (GNCA) and BioTime Inc. (NYSEAMERICAN:BTX) | New Business Observer

 Insider and Institutional Ownership

-The shares of both Genocea Biosciences Inc. and BioTime Inc. are owned by institutional investors at 50.3% and 43.7% respectively.
+Roughly 50.3% of Genocea Biosciences Inc. shares are held by institutional investors while 43.7% of BioTime Inc. are owned by institutional investors.
 Insiders held 0.1% of Genocea Biosciences Inc. shares.
-On the other hand, insiders held about 3.9% of BioTime Inc.’s shares.
+Competitively, 3.9% are BioTime Inc.’s share held by insiders.

 Performance